Courage-7/Final-Year-Project-GlobalConflictMitigator/README.md

 Customizable Models: Adjust model parameters to refine predictions and strategies.

 ## Project Structure
-.
 ├── ACLED data/              # Directory to store datasets

-├── notebooks/              # Jupyter notebooks for data analysis and model development
+├── EDA with PandasAI/       # Jupyter notebooks for data analysis using Pandasai.

 ├── streamlit_app/          # Streamlit app code and configurations

-├── models/                 # Trained models and scripts for training
+├── models/                 # Trained models and scripts for training, Randomforest and Auto ARIMA.

 ├── requirements.txt        # Python dependencies